canonical/repo-policy-compliance/README.md

 ### Basic operations

-The module exposes several functions to check for compliance with the following
-policies:

-* `target_branch_protection`: That the branch targeted by a pull request has protection enabled and that rules cannot be bypassed.
-The requirement for reviews is relaxed for non-default branches where both the source and target branch are on the repository.
-* `collaborators`: Check that all outside collaborators of the project have at most `read` permissions.
-* `execute_job`: That a user with write permission or above has left the comment `/canonical/self-hosted-runners/run-workflows <commit SHA>` approving a workflow run for a specific commit SHA.
-Only applicable to forked source branches.
-* `pull_request`: Runs `target_branch_protection`, `collaborators` and
-  `execute_job`.
-* `workflow_dispatch`: Runs `collaborators`.
-* `push`: Runs `collaborators`.
-* `schedule`: Runs `collaborators`.

-These policies are designed for workflow runs in the context of a pull request.
+The module exposes several functions to check for compliance with policies designed for workflow runs in the context of a pull request.
+See the list of policies in [the Charmhub documentation](https://charmhub.io/repo-policy-compliance#p-33773-policies-a-namepoliciesa).

 ### Customizing enabled policies